-We also recommend that instructors implement an immediate posttest after training in order to assess how well participants are able to learn and retain the training material.
-This type of assessment can be particularly useful in helping both the student and instructor identify the aspects of the material that the student does not yet fully grasp.
-One noteworthy finding is that participants performed best on repeated questions, which were identical to the questions that were quizzed, and worst on transfer questions.
 However, performance decreased substantially on repeated (and definitional) questions between the first and second posttest, whereas performance was relatively stable for transfer questions.
 One reason for this finding might be that rote memorization could be used to answer repeated (and definitional) questions, but transfer questions required conceptual understanding.
-Thus, when participants were given the second test one week later, they may have forgotten the information that was memorized during training.
+Thus, when participants were given the second test 1 week later, they may have forgotten the information that was memorized during training.
 In contrast, because performance on transfer questions might have been driven by conceptual understanding, as opposed to rote memorization, performance on these questions might have been more stable.
-These findings and explanation are in line with work on levels of processing (Craik & Lockhart, 1972; Craik & Tulving, 1975), wherein information that is processed in a deeper and more meaningful manner (e.g., information that is comprehended by the learner) is more robust to decay than information that is learned through rote memorization (Symons & Thompson, 1997).
+These findings and explanation are in line with work on levels of processing (Craik & Lockhart, 1972; Craik & Tulving, 1975), wherein information that is processed in a deeper and more meaningful manner (e.g., information that is comprehended by the learner) is more robust to decay than information that is learned through rote memorization (Symons & Johnson, 1997).

 This explanation suggests that transfer items can better assess students' knowledge than items that can be answered through rote memorization.
 Moreover, training performance on the latter type of items might lead both students and instructors to form an inaccurate perception of the student's actual understanding of the tested content.
 This misperception can be problematic in cases where pretests are used to help prepare students for an upcoming exam, as students might develop a false sense of security due to their high performance on the items that were memorized during study or training.
-Consequently, students might reduce their study time, leaving them illprepared for an exam.
+Consequently, students might reduce their study time, leaving them ill-prepared for an exam.
 The findings presented here therefore have direct implications for instructors who use clicker questions or pretests to assess their students' knowledge of course material.
 Our findings suggest that any such assessments should incorporate transfer-like questions, which are fairly similar to the type of test questions that instructors often use on exams.

 Lastly, although instructors can use this training paradigm during lecture, it can also be applied outside of the classroom.
 For instance, our training paradigm can be implemented as an automated tutoring system that is made available to students.
 This option would allow students autonomy over when they study, and also provide them a structured and controlled training environment outside of the classroom.
-Our training paradigm might also be particularly well-suited for classroom laboratory courses (e.g., research methods, statistics), in which students are often required to complete assignments independently within a given time period (typically 1-3 hours).
+Our training paradigm might also be particularly well-suited for classroom laboratory courses (e.g., research methods, statistics), in which students are often required to complete assignments independently within a given time period (typically 1-3 hr).
 This context is highly similar to what participants in the experimental conditions encountered, and thus students in laboratory courses might greatly benefit from a training paradigm like the one used in the present study.